Building GLib

 - This is a standard Meson option which specifies how much debugging and

 optimization to enable.
-If the build type starts with
+If the build type is

 debug